jryans/jryans.github.com/source/_posts/2015-03-25-wifi-debug-fxos.markdown

 ## Known Issues

-The QR code scanner can be a bit frustrating at the moment, as the real devices appear to be capture a very low resolution picture.
+The QR code scanner can be a bit frustrating at the moment, as real devices appear to capture a very low resolution picture.
 [Bug 1145772][low-res] aims to improve this soon.
 You should be able to scan with the Flame by trying a few different orientations.
 I would suggest using "Scan and Remember", so that scanning is only needed for the first connection.